 If school closes unexpectedly for a single day, there will be no academic requirements for that day.
-If, however, the school will be closed for an extended period due to weather or public health concern, the school may transition into modified on-line (eLearning) for the required duration and students will meet academic requirements.
+If, however, the school will be closed for an extended period due to weather or public health concern, the school will transition into on-line (eLearning) for the required duration and students will meet academic requirements.